ashmita695/MADS4/README.md

 For each original large dataset, 1000 episodes are used as our offline dataset which is provided by ([Download link](https://cloud.tsinghua.edu.cn/d/f3c509d7a9d54ccd89c4/)).

-The offline RWARE dataset is provided by paper [AlberDICE: Addressing OOD Joint Actions in Offline MARL with Alternating DICE](https://arxiv.org/abs/2311.02194) and is available at [Download link](https://drive.google.com/drive/folders/1e7ttrZzCX2v8HsSMxjhy3Vrd7ZifYSOQ?usp=drive_link)
+The offline RWARE dataset is provided by the paper [AlberDICE: Addressing OOD Joint Actions in Offline MARL with Alternating DICE](https://arxiv.org/abs/2311.02194) and is available at [Download link](https://drive.google.com/drive/folders/1e7ttrZzCX2v8HsSMxjhy3Vrd7ZifYSOQ?usp=drive_link)

 ## How to run